|Hardness||Material||Length||Surface Finish||Straightness||Roundness||Plating Options|

 |8 Ra microinch max||0.001 in/ft cumulative (standard) / 0.0005 in/ft cumulative (special)||0.000080” max||

-For more than 70 years, Thomson has been producing precision-ground linear shafting for its Linear Ball Bushing® Bearings.
+The Thomson Advantage For more than 70 years, Thomson has been producing precision-ground linear shafting for its Linear Ball Bushing® Bearings.

 While shafts may appear the same to the untrained eye on the surface, there are significant performance differences due to the manufacturer’s selected standards and the manufacturing processes used to achieve them.
 Thomson 60 Case was developed and is continually enhanced because of our goal to provide a consistent finish, roundness, straightness, cylindricity case hardness and depth on all shafting for the demands of a linear bearing.
 Unlike common shafting, Thomson 60 Case shafting is manufactured to the highest quality standards in an ISO 9000:2000 registered facility.
 Our techniques have been continuously upgraded with proprietary knowledge gained from more than 70 years of manufacturing experience.
 Using Thomson 60 Case with Thomson Ball Bushing Bearings ensures optimal bearing performance and travel life.